GeoDaCenter/opioid-policy-scan/data_final/metadata/ForeclosureRate.md

 The [Neighborhood Stabilization Program (NSP)](https://www.huduser.gov/portal/datasets/NSP.html) was established for the purpose of providing emergency assistance to stabilize communities with high rates of abandoned and foreclosed homes, and to assist households whose annual incomes are up to 120 percent of the area median income (AMI).
 NSP2 was authorized under the American Recovery and Reinvestment Act of 2009.
 This data reflects 2007-2008 estimates.

-[NSP2 Data & Methodology](https://www.huduser.gov/portal/NSP2datadesc.html): The estimated rate of foreclosure problems do not reflect "real" numbers of foreclosures but rather reflect neighborhood characteristics that are estimated to have a high level of risk for foreclosure.
+From [NSP2 Data and Methodology](https://www.huduser.gov/portal/NSP2datadesc.html): The estimated rate of foreclosure problems do not reflect "real" numbers of foreclosures but rather reflect neighborhood characteristics that are estimated to have a high level of risk for foreclosure.
 HUD has developed these foreclosure estimates and foreclosure risk scores for Census tracts based on:

 * whether or not loans are high cost or highly leveraged in the census tract (see [here](https://www.huduser.gov/periodicals/ushmc/summer08/summary.pdf)),
 * change in home values in the metropolitan area (or non-metropolitan portion of the state,